Office of the Registrar and Student Services

 Math Success Centre

 The SMC Math Success Centre provides an opportunity for students to connect with a TA for one-on-one support in their math (MAT) courses.
-The Success Centre will be offered in Brennan Hall in person for the 2022/23 academic year.
-For questions related to the Math Success Centre kindly email ask.smc@utoronto.ca with your name, student number, and which MAT courses you are enrolled in.
+The Success Centre is offered in the Kelly Library Room 105 (main floor).
+For questions related to the Math Success Centre, kindly email smc.registrar@utoronto.ca with your name, student number, and which MAT courses you are enrolled in.
+Join the Quercus page for more information.

 - Computer Science Success Centre